10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Statements in this Quarterly Report on Form 10-Q (the “Report”) that are not historical factual statements are “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Some of the forward-looking statements can be identified by the use of forward-looking terms such as “believes,” “expects,” “may,” “will,” “shall,” “should,” “would,” “could,” “seeks,” “aims,” “projects,” “is optimistic,” “intends,” “plans,” “estimates,” “anticipates” or the negative versions of these words or other comparable terms.
 Forward-looking statements include, without limitation, all matters that are not historical facts.
 They appear in a number of places throughout this Report and include, without limitation, statements regarding our intentions, beliefs, assumptions or current expectations concerning, among other things, our financial position, results of operations, cash flows, prospects, and growth strategies.

 Forward-looking statements are subject to known and unknown risks and uncertainties, many of which may be outside our control.
 We caution you that forward-looking statements are not guarantees of future performance or outcomes and that actual performance and outcomes, including, without limitation, our actual results of operations, financial condition and liquidity, and the development of the market in which we operate, may differ materially from those made in or suggested by the forward-looking statements contained in this Report.
 In addition, even if our results of operations, financial condition, and cash flows, and the development of the market in which we operate, are consistent with the forward-looking statements contained in this Report, those results or developments may not be indicative of results or developments in subsequent periods.
 A number of important factors, including, without limitation, the risks and uncertainties discussed under Part I, Item 1A.
-“Risk Factors” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, could cause actual results and outcomes to differ materially from those reflected in the forward-looking statements.
+“Risk Factors” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, could cause actual results and outcomes to differ materially from those reflected in the forward-looking statements.
 As explained in greater detail under Item 9A.
-“Controls and Procedures” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, we are undertaking a broad range of remedial procedures to address the material weaknesses in our internal control over financial reporting identified as of December 31, 2022.
+“Controls and Procedures” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, we are undertaking a broad range of remedial procedures to address the material weaknesses in our internal control over financial reporting identified as of December 31, 2023.
 Our efforts to improve our internal controls are ongoing.
 Furthermore, new risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Report.
 Factors that could cause actual results and outcomes to differ from those reflected in forward-looking statements include, without limitation:

-significant reductions in our membership;
+significant reduction in our membership;

 our ability to protect the confidentiality of our know-how and other proprietary and internally developed information;

-difficulties in obtaining accurate and complete diagnosis data;
+our ability to obtain accurate and complete diagnosis data;

 repayment obligations arising out of payor audits;

-negative publicity regarding the managed healthcare industry;
+negative publicity regarding the managed healthcare industry generally;

-we may face litigation not covered by insurance;
+lawsuits not covered by insurance;

 Except as required by law, we do not undertake, and hereby disclaim, any obligation to update any forward-looking statements, which speak only as of the date on which they are made.